Alpine A110 review – sporty and yet economical

 It might not be quite as supple as the standard car, but it still feels well suited to British roads.
 The steering and brakes feel sharper, especially when turning into a corner, and there's a lot more grip.
 The A110S rolls less in corners and seems more stable than the regular car.
 However, it has a much higher price and we’re sure that most buyers would be delighted with the standard A110.

 Following the disappointing gearbox of the Clio Renaultsport some might have been worried that the A110 is only available with an automatic gearbox.
 Fortunately, this one is far better, with crisp changes and an immediate response when you grab one of the steering wheel-mounted paddles.
 It’s not quite as impressive as the Cayman’s PDK automatic, but it’s quick enough to excite ardent driving fans.

 Interior & comfort

 In an effort to stick close to its ancestor and keep weight down, the A110 is unsurprisingly compact and light.
 Somehow, though, this has been achieved without entirely abandoning comfort and interior style, and the Alpine feels rather more plush inside than the rather spartan Alfa Romeo 4C.

 Quilted leather abounds and the raised central console helps to create a feeling that you're hunkered down in the machine.
 The standard seats are good, but the optional sports seats provide extra support without feeling too hard.
 A set of digital instrument dials adds a real motorsport feel, and their appearance changes depending on which driving mode is selected.

 The Alpine is quite well equipped, too.
-Features like LED daytime running lights and rear lights are standard, along with 18-inch alloy wheels from Fuchs – a company famous for producing Porsche 911 wheels.
-The Premiere Edition gets carbon-fibre interior trim and brushed aluminium pedals for a motorsport-inspired look.
+Features such as LED lights and auto wipers are standard, along with alloy wheels from Fuchs – a company famous for producing Porsche 911 wheels.
 There's a seven-inch touchscreen infotainment system with DAB radio, Apple CarPlay and Android Auto, and driver aids include hill-start assist and emergency brake assist.
 It seems a bit miserly that parking sensors aren’t fitted as standard, though.